- Nowadays, consumers are spoilt for choice and expect fast (and often free) delivery even during peak periods.

 Since launching The Hamper Emporium nearly 12 years ago, customer service has been a priority and that means delivering a great user experience from the moment a hamper is ordered through to delivery.

-Here are a few of my tips to get your delivery to speed.
+Here are a few tips to keep up with consumers and get your delivery up to speed:

 The first step to making sure your business, particularly your team, can handle the demand and scale of your delivery operations is to plan and prepare.

 The expected busy season might be weeks or even months away but preparing ahead is the most important strategy to making sure your business runs successfully.

 - Hire additional staff to help during expected busy seasons

 If you know your business will receive increased orders during holidays, or because of internal forces such as sales, have extra staff on hand to complete jobs including packaging products, maintaining the warehouse and delivering orders.
 In the lead-up to Christmas, our team usually expands from 25 to close to 100 people to handle the demand.